manisha-jaiswal/desktop_voice_assistant/README.md

 It provide personal desktop assistant using Voice Recognition.

-It consists of three layers:-
+It Consists Of Three Layers:-

     i.
-Speech to text
+Speech to text - Converts audio to text

     ii.
-Text Analysing
+Text Analysing - Converts text to something that is understandable for computer

     iii.
-Interpret commands

-Speech to text:
-      Converts audio to text

-Text Analysing:
-	    Converts text to something that is understandable for computer

-Interpret commands:
-	    Mapped computer command, go to server through internet
+Interpret commands - Mapped computer command, go to server through internet

-It manage all the task such as:-
+It Manage All The Task Such As:-

     open google searching engine, open YouTube, open wikipedia, open stack overflow